College Depression: Why It Occurs & How to Deal With It

 Nobody understands what you may be experiencing better than someone who has been through the same thing.
 Countless other college students have had to cope with anxiety and depression.
 You can learn from their experiences and discover how they were able to recover.

 Ask your school's counselors if they know of any local depression survivors who regularly share their stories or advocate for better treatments and services.
-Or explore a large variety of college depression stories online by visiting a website such as Half of Us.
+Or explore college depression stories online.

 9. Take everything just a step at a time

 You didn't become depressed overnight, and you won't recover overnight either.
 Unless you keep things simple, you run the risk of becoming overwhelmed by the bigger picture.
 So try to take each new challenge as it comes without looking too far ahead or making too many big changes all at once.

 As Anne Lamott writes in Stitches: